ory/docs/docs/oathkeeper/configuration.md

       ## Allowed Origins ##
       #
       # A list of origins a cross-domain request can be executed from.
 If the special * value is present in the list, all origins will be allowed.
 An origin may contain a wildcard (*) to replace 0 or more characters (i.e.: http://*.domain.com).
-Usage of wildcards implies a small performance penality.
+Usage of wildcards implies a small performance penalty.
 Only one wildcard can be used per origin.
       #
       # Default value: *
       #